heroku/heroku-applink-python/docs/heroku_applink/authorization.md

     ```python
     authorization = await Authorization.find(developer_name)
     result = await authorization.data_api.query("SELECT Id, Name FROM Account")

+    for record in result.records:
+        print(f"Account: {record}")
     ```

 * `id: str`
-    The type of the None singleton.
+    The ID of the authorization in UUID format.

+    For example: `e27e9be0-6dc4-430f-974d-584f5ff8e9e6`

-* `last_modified_at: str`
+* `last_modified_at: datetime.datetime`
-    The type of the None singleton.
+    The date and time the authorization was last modified.

+    For example: `2025-03-06T18:20:42.226577Z`

-* `last_modified_by: str`
+* `last_modified_by: str | None`
-    The type of the None singleton.
+    The user who last modified the authorization.

+    For example: `user@example.tld`

 * `org: heroku_applink.authorization.Org`
+    The Salesforce Org associated with the authorization.

+* `redirect_uri: str | None`
-    The type of the None singleton.
+    The redirect URI for the authorization.

 * `status: str`
-    The type of the None singleton.
+    The status of the authorization.

+    Possible values:
+    * "authorized"
+    * "authorizing"
+    * "disconnected"
+    * "error"

 <!-- python-org.md -->
 # `Org`